Pull to refresh

 Rule Changes

-After bipartisan final passage, the FY2026 NDAA became law on Dec.
-18, locking in a $901B topline, $800M in Ukraine support over two years, Trump-aligned culture-war changes, and new statutory guardrails on U.S. force posture in Europe.
+The FY2026 NDAA became law on Dec.
+18 after bipartisan final passage.
+It locks in a $901B topline, $800M in Ukraine support over two years, Trump-aligned culture-war changes, and new statutory guardrails on U.S. force posture in Europe.

-The law also codifies congressional resistance to major shifts in alliance posture by limiting the Pentagon’s ability to reduce U.S. forces in Europe below 76,000 and by restricting steps that would weaken NATO command arrangements tied to the U.S. European Command role.
-With authorization complete, the main remaining battleground shifts to implementation and appropriations—especially whether spending levels and Ukraine-related lines are fully funded—and to oversight flashpoints, including lawmakers’ demands for strike evidence and reporting from Defense Secretary Pete Hegseth.
+The law limits the Pentagon's ability to cut U.S. forces in Europe below 76,000 and restricts steps that would weaken NATO command arrangements tied to U.S. European Command.
+With authorization done, the fight shifts to implementation and appropriations — specifically whether spending levels and Ukraine-related lines are fully funded.
+Oversight is the other pressure point: lawmakers are pressing for strike evidence and reporting from Defense Secretary Pete Hegseth.

 Enacted as $400M per year in FY2026 and FY2027 for USAI, sustaining baseline U.S. contracting-funded military support for Kyiv.